 Thankfully, Thurman did not suffer long-term repercussions but never did wrestle again.
 As of the publishing of Vader’s book, Joe is living in Georgia, working as a police officer, and is a family man.
 Leon was pleased to learn that Joe did not end up paralyzed and was living a normal life.

 Eric Bischoff believes that the matches between Sting and Vader were effective because of their chemistry, but Vader was also physically at the top of his game in ’93.
-Both men were able to push and motivate each other, and great matches were the result.
+Both men were able to push and motivate each other, resulting in great matches.

 Sting helped Vader greatly hone his skills to a more appropriate but still very hard-hitting style for American consumption in WCW.
 Harley Race also played a big part, albeit a different one, as we shall soon see.

-Watch: Vader talks about how proud he is of his feud with Sting.
+Vader talks about how proud he is of his feud with Sting:

 The Pairing of Harley Race with Vader